aelzenaar/ncea-notes/unibooks.md

    actual mathematics, see the lecture notes (I haven't taken 150, but the notes for 250 and 253 are high-quality).
 Note that the content of the courses does not necessarily reflect the content of this textbook!
 (515.15 S84e 2012)
  * Howard Anton, _Calculus_.
 Isomorphic to Stewart.
 (515 A63)
  * Michael Spivak, _Calculus_.
-This is the best calculus text for mathematicians.
+This is the best calculus text.
 Much more rigorous than Stewart, and plenty of interesting problems.
 Have on the side while reading through the lecture notes.
 (Should be good for the analysis that's at the end of 255 as well.)
 (515 S76)

 ### Linear Algebra